srcbookdev/mocha-users-service-sdk/README.md

     });
   }

-  // Delete cookie by setting max age to 0 setCookie(c, MOCHA_SESSION_TOKEN_COOKIE_NAME, '', {
+  // Delete cookie by setting max age to 0 These params must match the ones
+  // used when setting the cookie, except max age (0) and the cookie value (''). setCookie(c, MOCHA_SESSION_TOKEN_COOKIE_NAME, '', {
     httpOnly: true,
     path: '/',